Maintain healthy teeth and gums for life with these oral health tips.

 1. Brush twice a day, for at least minutes.

-For good oral hygiene, you will want to brush your teeth at least two times a day, ideally in the morning and before bed, for two to four minutes each time.
-Start with your brush at a 45-degree angle in a sweeping motion.
-Brush your upper teeth using a sweeping downward motion, and your lower teeth using a sweeping upward motion.
-You should only brush back and forth on chewing surfaces.
+Maintaining good oral hygiene requires brushing your teeth twice a day, preferably in the morning and before bed, for a minimum of two to four minutes each time.
+Begin by placing your toothbrush at a 45-degree angle and brush in a sweeping motion.
+Use a downward sweeping motion on your upper teeth and an upward sweeping motion on your lower teeth.
+Limit back and forth brushing to chewing surfaces.

 2. Floss every night.